 Yes.
 We have separate registrations for each season.
-The \$20 AYSO Membership fee is an annual fee and will not be charged for each season.
+The AYSO Membership fee will only be charged once per membership year.

 I need to cancel my child's registration.
 Can I get a refund?

 Email your request to withdraw to the Registrar at ayso1603@gmail.com.